-Founded in 2008, Seeds of Africa began as an after-school program in a backyard classroom of makeshift desks, benches, and a free-standing chalkboard.
-Now, it has grown into a full-time school and community landmark: 75 children between the ages of 3 to 14 years take classes and 25 single mothers participate in literacy, financial planning, and health workshops at the Take-Root Center.
-Students and their parents attend programs free of charge, and students receive uniforms, school meals, food subsidies, and school supplies.
+Seeds of Africa began as an after-school program in 2008 in a backyard classroom of makeshift desks, benches, and a free-standing chalkboard.
+Now, it has grown into a full-time school and community landmark serving 75 children between the ages of 3 to 14 and 25 single mothers who participate in literacy, financial planning, and health workshops at the Take-Root Center.
+Students and their parents attend programs free of charge, and students receive uniforms, school meals, supplies, and regular health screenings.

-With the philosophy that change starts at a young age, Seeds of Africa recognizes students’ individual talents and cultivates critical thinking and leadership skills.
+With the philosophy that empowerment and good health stem from quality education, Seeds of Africa recognizes students’ individual talents and cultivates critical thinking and leadership skills.
 Take-Root Center educators design learning “experiences” or integrated projects that add to students’ hands-on knowledge in multiple subjects and foster self-reflection and active classroom participation—a unique approach in the landscape of Ethiopian educational opportunities.
-Seeds of Africa will use the Soros grant to expand its curriculum model; it will accept 75 students and 20 new pre-schoolers, train teachers, launch more extracurricular programs, build partnerships with schools and universities in Ethiopia and abroad, offer microloans to 30 single mothers, and add more adult literacy and health classes.
+Through health workshops and projects for both students and their families, Seeds of Africa emphasizes positive health practices such as maintaining good hygiene (hand-washing and teeth-brushing) and emotional health, eating nutritious foods, and visiting the Take-Root Center nurse for routine screenings.

 ABOUT SEEDS OF AFRICA